ankit2910/task1-devops/README.md

 build automation via github and jenkins webhooks

-Edited in azure devops

-Another change by ankit in azure devops
+This is an edit in ankit branch